History of St. John's

 The ring of eight bells is also famous.
 Some are ancient but they were added to in 1811 and engraved with patriotic verses, the texts of which you can read just inside the church on the right of the archway.

-For information about the story of the footpaths in and around the churchyards of St. John's, please pick up a copy (£3 donation) in the West Porch of Alresford Church Paths by the late Peter L. Clarke.
+For information about the story of the footpaths in and around the churchyards of St. John's, please pick up a copy in the church (£5 donation) of Alresford's Church Paths by the late Peter L. Clarke.